-- i.
-The proposed project supports General Plan goal LU-14 by making productive reuse of a brownfield site as Developer seeks to construct upon the site a 53,550 square foot tilt-up warehouse building, 75 truck parking spaces and 223 container parking spaces, in connection with development of a Cargo Container Parking facility.
-The facility would be used to mobilize both imported and exported goods that pass through the Ports of Los Angeles and Long Beach. - ii.
-The proposed project supports General Plan goal ED-11 by adapting reuse and redevelopment of "brownfields" as Developer seeks to construct upon the site a 53,550 square foot tilt-up warehouse building, 75 truck parking spaces and 223 container parking spaces, in connection with development of a Cargo Container Parking facility.
-The facility would be used to mobilize both imported and exported goods that pass through the Ports of Los Angeles and Long Beach. - iii.
-The proposed project supports General Plan policy TI-1.3 by ensuring that the City's designated truck routes provide efficient access to and from the I-110 Freeway as the project will require all truck access to and from the site to be via Figueroa Street.
-The property is located off of Figueroa Street directly across the street from the I-110 Freeway. - iv.
-The proposed project supports General Plan policy TI-3.2 by creating disincentives for traffic traveling through neighborhoods, without impacting adjacent residential streets, as the project will require all truck access to and from the site to be via Figueroa Street, away from and not impacting residential neighborhoods.
+- b) The Entitlement Agreement is consistent with the goals and objectives of the City's General Plan. - c) The Entitlement Agreement supports General Plan goal LU-1: productive reuse of "brownfield" sites. - Evidence: the Entitlement Agreement proposes development and productive reuse of a brownfield site as Developer seeks to construct upon the site a 53,550 square foot tilt-up warehouse building, 75 truck parking spaces and 223 container parking spaces, in connection with development of a Cargo Container Parking facility.
+The facility would be used to mobilize both imported and exported goods that pass through the Ports of Los Angeles and Long Beach. - d) The Entitlement Agreement supports General Plan goal ED-11: adaptive reuse and redevelopment of "brownfields." - Evidence: the Entitlement Agreement proposes an adaptive reuse and redevelopment of "brownfields" as Developer seeks to construct upon the site a 53,550 square foot tilt-up warehouse building, 75 truck parking spaces and 223 container parking spaces, in connection with development of a Cargo Container Parking facility.
+The facility would be used to mobilize both imported and exported goods that pass through the Ports of Los Angeles and Long Beach. - e) The Entitlement Agreement supports General Plan policy TI-1.3: ensure that the City's designated truck routes provide efficient access to and from the I-405, I-110 and Route-91 Freeways, as well as the Alameda Corridor. - Evidence: the Entitlement Agreement requires all truck access to and from the site to be via Figueroa Street.
+The property is located off of Figueroa Street directly across the street from the I-110 Freeway. - f) The Entitlement Agreement supports General Plan policy TI-3.2: where feasible, create disincentives for traffic traveling through neighborhoods, without impacting adjacent residential streets. - Evidence: the Entitlement Agreement requires all truck access to and from the site to be via Figueroa Street, away from and not impacting residential neighborhoods.
 The property is located off of Figueroa Street directly across the street from the I-110 Freeway.